dinomite/talks/kotlin/kotlin.md

 int foo = 7;
 foo = "bar"; // compile error
 if (foo == "bar") { // compile error
     ...
 }

+if (fooo == 7) { //compile error
+    ...
+}
 ```

 - Prevents misspelled variables
 - Catch NoMethodError, NameError, undefined early
-- Unit tests can cover functionality, not borders

 ---

+# Clarity

+- Share your intent with computers and humans
+- Reduce cognitive load

+^When you're writing code, you have types in your head; they are part of the understanding

+^Specifying those types helps you reduce the amount you need in your working memory

+---

 # Productivity

+- Unit tests can cover functionality, not borders
 - Easy refactoring, thanks to powerful tools
 - Hard to break things accidentally
 - Much less reading the source APIs you're using